Injured or Sick Birds

 Songbirds can pack a painful bite so it is best to handle them with a dishtowel or similar towel.
 Handle carefully, as there is a better chance of injury to them versus them biting you.

 Doves have a soft pliable beak and cannot bite you.
 They do get highly stressed when being handled and sometimes will “stress molt” where a large portion of feathers are released to evade the attacker.
 Handle them as swiftly as possible, when necessary.

 Songbirds and Doves often fly into mobile and immobile objects leaving them temporarily stunned.
 If you notice one on the ground that seems unable to fly (but don’t see any blood), it may be that they are just recovering from the impact.
-A good indicator of this is one wing drooping lower than the other or and open mouth breathing.
+A good indicator of this is one wing drooping lower than the other and/or open mouth breathing.

-It is best to put them in a shoebox or similar containment devise for about an hour or two, and then take them back to where they were found and see if they fly away.
+It is best to put them in a shoebox or containment device for about an hour or two, and then take them back to where they were found and see if they fly away.
 If they are not in any immediate danger where they were found, you may leave them there and check back in about an hour.
 If they don’t fly away the second time, please contact Alaqua for further guidance.

-If renesting is not a possibility or the animal is sick or injured, place the baby inside a small box with a heating pad on LOW.
+If renesting is not a possibility or the animal is sick or injured, place the bird inside a small box with a heating pad on LOW.
 If you do not have a heating pad, use a sock with rice microwaved for 20 seconds.
-Make sure to check the temperature before placing animal on heat.
+Make sure to check the temperature before placing the animal on heat.
 DO NOT FEED or give water to the orphaned animal.
 Place the container with the animal into a dark and quiet location until transport can be arranged.

 Direct Line: (850) 880-6697

 *We are on call 24/7.